multiversx/mx-dune-analytics-service/README.md

 REST API facade template for microservices that interacts with the MultiversX blockchain.

 ## Quick start

+You might need additional packages installed on your PC in order to install all dependencies (canvas, for example).
+Before running npm install on MacOS, make sure you install all the packages, as following: shell brew install pkg-config cairo pango libpng jpeg giflib librsvg

 1. Run `npm install` in the project directory
 2. Optionally make edits to `config/config.yaml` and/or `.env` files